rgalanakis/robgforpps/_pages/policy.md

 Both PPS and the City of Portland are in the midst of budget crises decades in the making.
 The causes are largely the same: lower tax receipts, years of deferred maintenance coming due, and new capital projects exploding in scope.

 This fiscal irresponsibility is in play right now with the $1.8B 2025 PPS Capital Bond.
-To raise $1.8B, we actually have to raise $3.5B in taxes, and pay $1.7B of that to banks in the form of interest.
+To raise $1.8B, we actually have to raise $3.5B in taxes, and **pay $1.7B of that to banks** as interest.
 This bond will last 32 years.

 This bond will strangle our ability to be flexible with funds in the future.
 For example, if the legislature were to allow us to spend more on the Local Option Levy and thus hire more teachers, which would be revenue neutral for the state, we would not have the ability to hire more teachers without raising tax rates.